microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Remove-PowerBIRows.md

 # Remove-PowerBIRows

 ## SYNOPSIS
-Removes all rows from the Power BI table.
+Allows removal of rows from the Power BI table.

 ## SYNTAX